PyExtr/KushyaApp/README.md

   **Flask & Python**: Utilized to create the API that is powered by OpenAI, connected to the app via a local API.

-# Features
-AI-Powered Trivia Generator
+# AI-Powered Trivia Generator

 Keep the gameplay engaging with an endless variety of trivia questions crafted by sophisticated AI algorithms.
-Smart Scoring System
+# Smart Scoring System

 Kushiya's unique scoring system evaluates player responses, offering an engaging and contextually accurate gameplay experience.
 # Current Development Status